The X Factor: A Robust and Powerful Approach to X-chromosome-Inclusive Whole-genome Association Studies: Discussion

-When the true genetic model is unknown, one alternative direction is to consider all possible models and use the `best' or weighted average.
-But, such an approach is difficult to implement in practice; see \citet{bagos13} for a review.
-For example, selection bias inherent in choosing the most fitted model must be corrected for, often through computationally intensive simulation studies, and power of this bias-corrected inferential procedure is not clear.
+When the true genetic model is unknown, one alternative frequentist's approach is to consider all possible models and use the `best' or weighted average.
+But, such an approach is difficult to implement in practice; see \cite{bagos13} for a review.
+For example, selection bias inherent in choosing the best-fitted model must be corrected for, often through computationally intensive simulation studies, and power of this bias-corrected inferential procedure is not clear.
 On the other hand, ways to obtain a weighted average of the test statistics or p-values across all models can be quite ad hoc, and the optimal weighting factors are difficult to derive.
+The recent Cauchy method can be used to combine correlated p-values derived from all possible genetic models \citep{liu20}.
+Finally, the method proposed here is tailored for analyzing one common SNP at a time, and joint analysis of multiple common or rare SNPs \citep{andriy14} requires further consideration.

+When the true genetic model is unknown, another alternative is to use sex-stratified analysis, followed by meta-analysis combining the female and male groups \citep{willer10}.
+This approach appears to be robust to the XCI assumption when analyzing an X-chromosomal variant, because association evidence in females are the same between the XCI and no-XCI assumptions.
+However, the two assumptions lead to different effect size estimates by a factor of two (the standard errors also differ by a factor of two), resulting in different results using the inverse-variance based meta-analysis.
+The sample-size based meta-analysis can overcome this limitation, but other issues remain including difficulty of modelling non-additive or gene-sex interaction effects.